jdillard/personal-site/_posts/2016-25-05-farmer-of-bits.md

 ## It's Kind of Like Software

-Anyone that has been involved in developing a large software product, and its surrounding ecosystem, knows it also requires a tremendous amounts of discipline, planning, and maintenance.
+Anyone that has been involved in developing a large software product, and its surrounding ecosystem, knows it also requires tremendous amounts of discipline, planning, and maintenance.
 And if you're like me, seeing concepts from a different point of view helps them sink in.
 The main difference with "market gardening" is that unlike technology driven software everything is much slower and palpable.
 For example, if you plant something at the wrong time you can't pull an all-nighter to make it ready for harvest by morning.
 You also have to work along side that mistake as it isn't hidden on some other server for you to worry about later.

 ## The End